sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 CoSWID tags are an easy way to provide a preliminary understanding of that endpoint's software inventory.

+This specification makes use of relative paths (e.g., filesystem paths) in several places.
+A signed COSWID tag cannot make use of these to derive information that is considered to be covered under the signature.
+Typically, relative file system paths will be used to identify targets for an installation, not sources of tag information.

 Any report of an endpoint's CoSWID tag collection provides information about the software inventory of that endpoint.
 If such a report is exposed to an attacker, this can tell them which software